hemanialaparthi/wapbac-sorting/README.md

 study whether or not there are performance differences between these two approaches.
 It is also worth noting that the `customcompare` approach uses the `compare_persons` function to aid Python's `sorted` function when it compares instances of the `Person` class during the sorting process.
+This means that a follow-on goal of this project is to empirically evaluate the performance of `customcompare` in the context of the two aforementioned approaches.

-The `filesorter` program should also included "timing instrumentation" that records the cost associated with various aspects of specified process such as (i) the time needed to read or write the text file, (ii) the time needed to complete the entire sorting process, and/or (iii) the time needed for perform different parts of the input, output, or sorting steps For instance, the `filesorter` could use the [timeit](https://docs.python.org/3/library/timeit.html) package to measure the performance of the `in` operator for different data containers, following one of the approaches outlined in the article called [measure execution time with timeit in Python](https://note.nkmk.me/en/python-timeit-measure/).
-As you complete this engineering effort you will experimentally evaluate the claims in the following articles about the best way to determine if a specific value exists inside of a data container.
+The final version of the `filesorter` program should included "timing instrumentation" that records the cost associated with various aspects of specified process such as (i) the time needed to read or write the text file, (ii) the time needed to complete the entire sorting process, and/or (iii) the time needed for perform different parts of the input, output, or sorting steps For instance, the `filesorter` could use the [timeit](https://docs.python.org/3/library/timeit.html) package to measure the performance of the `in` operator for different data containers, following one of the approaches outlined in the article called [measure execution time with timeit in Python](https://note.nkmk.me/en/python-timeit-measure/).
+Finally, for more details about a simple approach to collecting timing data through the use of `contextlib.contextmanager`, please refer to the implementation details in the `filesorter/profile.py` file.

 After cloning this repository to your computer, please take the following steps to get started on the project:

-- To install the necessary software for running the `filesorter` program that you will create as a part of this project, you should install the [`devenv`](https://devenv.sh/getting-started/) tool, bearing in mind that it is not necessary for you to install the `cachix` program referenced by these installation instructions.
+- To install the necessary software for running the `filesorter` program that you will create as a part of this project, you may consider installing and using the [`devenv`](https://devenv.sh/getting-started/) tool, bearing in mind that it is not necessary for you to install the `cachix` program that may be referenced by these installation instructions.
 Please note that students who are using Windows 11 should first install Windows subsystem for Linux (`wsl2`) before attempting to install `devenv`.
 Once you have installed `devenv` and cloned this repository to your computer, you can `cd` into the directory that contains the `pyproject.toml` file and then type `devenv shell`.
 It is important to note that the first time you run this command it may complete numerous steps and take a considerable amount of time.
-- Once this command completes correctly, you will have a Python development environment that contains Python `3.11.6` and Poetry `1.7.1`!
+- Once this command completes correctly, you will have a Python development environment that contains a recent version of Python and Poetry!
 You can verify that you have the correct version of these two programs by typing:
-  - `python --version` (note that you should see `3.11.6`)
+  - `python --version`
-  - `poetry --version` (note that you should see `1.7.1`)
+  - `poetry --version`
+- If you do not see a recent version of Python after typing the two aforementioned commands, then it is possible that some part of the installation process did not work correctly.
+If that occurs, then please read the following suggestions and talk with the course instructor and a student technical leader about what to do next.
 - If some aspect of the installation with `devenv` did not work correctly, then please resolve what is wrong before proceeding further!
-Alternatively, you may install the aforementioned versions of Python and Poetry on your laptop.
-With that said, please make sure that you only use the specified versions of Python and Poetry to complete this project.
-This means that, to ensure that the results from running the micro-benchmarks are consistent and, as best as is possible, comparable to the results from other computers, you should use exactly the specified version of either Python or Poetry.
+Alternatively, you may install the aforementioned versions of Python and Poetry on your laptop using a tool like [`mise`](https://mise.jdx.dev/).
+With that said, please make sure that you use the most recent version of Python and Poetry to complete this project and, whenever possible, those versions match the ones chosen in GitHub Actions.
+This means that, to ensure that the results from running the experiments are consistent and, as best as is possible, comparable to the results from other computers, you should use exactly the same version of Python and Poetry on your laptop and in GitHub Actions.
+For instance, when you run `filesorter` in GitHub Actions, you should normally see that it is using at least Poetry version `1.8.5` and Python version `3.12.8`.
 - Before moving to the next step, you may need to again type `poetry install` in order to avoid the appearance of warnings when you next run the `filesorter` program.
 Now you can type the command `poetry run filesorter --help` and explore how to use the program.

-## 🎉 Program Specification
+## :tada: Program Specification

 Before implementing the program so that it adheres to the following requirements and produces the expected output, please note that the program will not work